Close menu Resources for... William & Mary

 Nuts & Bolts

-Auxiliary Services (Bookstore, Conference Services, Dining, Parking & Transport, Tribe Card) - The Office of Auxiliary Services provides a variety of products and services that support and enhance campus life for students, faculty and staff, alumni, and guests of William & Mary.
-We are committed to fostering an environment that promotes the diversity of creativity, excellence, thought, culture and educational opportunities throughout the auxiliary enterprise at William & Mary.
+Auxiliary Services (Bookstore, Conference Services, Dining, Parking & Transport, Postal Services, Print Shop, Tribe Card) - From dining options, textbook rentals, student employment and more, Auxiliary Services provides a variety of products and services that support and enhance campus life for students, faculty and staff, alumni, and guests of William & Mary.
+Our dedicated staff is committed to meeting the diverse needs of living and learning on campus, and elevating student success.

 Campus Bookstore – Located at 601 Prince George Street in Colonial Williamsburg, the William & Mary Spirit Shop and Bookstore, operated by Barnes & Noble College Booksellers, is the university's retail location for textbooks, general books and William & Mary memorabilia.